KylaTang/data-analysis/README.md

-# Project goal: Data Analysis for making strategies for new market
+# Project goal: Data Analysis for strategy of new market
 ## Author: Min

 This project ustilize the latest data from European Social Survey(ESSO.
 It is a large-scale, general population survey based on face-to-face and conducted in many European countries every two years.